 7. Don’t try and take someone else’s students

 Yes this happens.
-In this case, the teacher of a school saw my student at a theatre audtion and called him up to offer to teach him.
-Don’t just pick the fruit that looks riper so you can get credit for it.
+In this case, the teacher of a school saw my student at a local theatre audtion and called him up to offer to teach him.
+Don’t just pick the fruit that looks riper so you can get credit for it with less effort.
 There are lots of students to teach – they will come to you themselves.

 Don’t let go of a student because they are too hard.
 Skill up so you can help them.

 It’s extremely rewarding to get feedback from your students about how their lessons are the best part of their week, and how much their family and friends tell them that they have improved so much more than when with their previous teacher.

 8. Have the patience and courage to accept students that need a lot of work

 Yes it can be on one hand easier to work with someone that has a good base of musical experience or natural talent.
 However sometimes people with experience want to do things a certain way and you have to convince them why it is not a good idea.

 If you have a student that is a complete beginner and clearly needs a lot of work or sounds extremely rough (vocal), take it as an opportunity.
 You have a rare untouched gem that you have the opportunity to influence to mould and improve.
 This person has come to you for help and this is where your expertise and hearing really counts.

 You can buy a cake from the store and make the icing, or you can make the cake from scratch including the icing.
 Which takes the most expertise?

 9. If you teach singing without knowing an instrument properly, you reduce your teaching ability by at least 90%